etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Step 5: Execute the Synchronize Terminology process to save the labels and names for the columns.
 Step 6: Create a Window to show.
 Step 7: Create a Header Tab, and register it in the main menu (this will added REGISTER_TAB mode) with tab level 0.
 Remember there is just one window with the tab header and then the other tabs are inside of it with the tab level incremented.
 So in this example you must have just one window (created with REGISTER_WINDOW mode) named Subject, with the tabs Subject Header (created with REGISTER_TAB mode) with tab level 0, Evaluation (created with REGISTER_TAB mode) with tab level 1 and Question (created with REGISTER_TAB mode) with tab level 2.
 Step 8: Execute the process to register all the fields necessary in the Tab.
-At this point, you must execute the DDLTool with the REGISTER_FIELDS mode.
+At this point, you must execute the DDLTool with the REGISTER_FIELDS mode, and then execute READ_ELEMENTS mode and WRITE_ELEMENTS mode.
 Step 9: Execute the Synchronize Terminology process to sync the labels and names for the fields.
 Step 10: Add the foreign keys in the table Subject pointing to Evaluation, and add the foreign key in Evaluation pointing to Question.
 Add the foreign key in Subject pointing to c_bpartner, this will be used as a professors table.
 Step 11: Execute the process GET_CONTEXT for each table you've added to obtain its ID and then execute the READ_ELEMENTS and WRITE_ELEMENTS to check if the elements have the description and help comment.